 The rule change follows McPherson's rejection last week of an application by North Canton, Ohio-based Diebold's e-voting machine.
 A test found the machine had an unacceptable rate of screen freezes and paper jams.

 San Joaquin, Kern and San Diego counties had already have purchased Diebold's TSX system, spending $40 million on 13,000 machines that have been warehoused since 2004, when the state withdrew certification for some of Diebold's machines.
-The company said it would reapply for approval.

 Counties are approaching a deadline under the federal law that requires every polling place have at least one handicapped-accessible voting machine such as a touch screen machine that allows disabled voters to cast a secret ballot.